Code-Institute-Submissions/globeconnections/README.md

 *a.
 The Google Maps Search functionality, which allows site navigators to enter a destination of their choice to find information about accommodation, restaurants and local tourist attractions around those places.*

 *b.
-Information about popular destinations chosen and visted by site users.*
+Information about popular destinations chosen and visited by site users.*

 ### Features Left to Implement (in the future):